rambaut/piranhaGUI/README.md

 <img src="./docs/startup_window.png">

 This is what the window is like if everything is ready to run.
-However the first time you run it you may see one or more of the lines in red:
+PiranhaGUI releases are packaged with the latest Piranha release which should install automatically when you first start the application, as long as Docker is in installed.
+However if Piranha or Docker is missing you may see one or more of the lines in red:

 <img src="./docs/startup_window_not_installed.png">